afrosimon/testapi/README.md

 - I do not appreciate giving CREATEDB privilege to the DB user, in a more proper setup (with containers for instance) this might not mean much.
 I considered redefining the django_db_setup() fixture to only run migrations and create the DB only in the bin/setup-db script but this not flexible (for instance if I would like to parallelize pytest).

+## Deployment

+The usual setup would be nginx + uwsgi.
+The uwsgi configuration is at the root of the project, uwsgi.ini.
+Otherwise simply create the virtualenv, copy and adjust the sample nginx configuration as well as the systemd configuration.